 Crisis counseling and referrals are available through the Counseling Services Department.
-For community assistance, contact Eastpointe at 1-800-913-6109 or National Suicide Prevention Lifeline at 1-800-273-TALK.
+For community assistance, contact Eastpointe at 1-800-913-6109.
+The National Suicide Prevention Lifeline is now: 988 Suicide and Crisis Lifeline.

 Campus Access and Security

 During business hours, the College will be open to students, parents, employees, contractors, guests, and invitees.
 During non-business hours, access to all College facilities is by key, if issued, or by admittance via the Office of Campus Police staff.
 In the case of periods of extended closing, the College will admit only those with prior written approval to all facilities.
 There will be no access to Wayne Community College buildings during the hours of 11:00 p.m. to 7:00 a.m.